Tax

 Accountants, it turns out, offer many different services, and tend to specialise in particular areas.
 An accountant that specialises in helping small business raise finances, is unlikely to be the right choice for an expat landlord that just needs help with their self assessment tax return.

-And even if they do offer the service you require, they probably won’t offer as higher level of service as an accountant that specialises in expat landlord tax returns.
+And even if they do offer the service you require, they probably won’t offer as higher level of service as an accountant that specialises in your required niche.
 And in all likelihood they will charge more and take longer to complete the work.

 You need to choose an accountant that specialises in services for clients just like you.